How much do you really know about diabetes?

 While there are certain factors beyond our control, such as family history, ethnicity, or age, the good news is that type 2 diabetes is highly preventable through a healthy lifestyle.

 Eat a healthy diet

 Eating a healthy diet is paramount to every aspect of our health, but it is vital in diabetes prevention.
 Keep refined sugars to a minimum, and focus on eating plenty of fresh vegetables, whole grains, good fats, and protein.
 Fats and proteins are essential in helping to regulate blood sugar.
 Stay away from items like soda, candy, and other processed foods as much as possible.

 Physical activity helps use up excess blood sugar, as well as improve and maintain insulin sensitivity.
 Recent studies from Harvard Medical School suggest that as little as 12 minutes per day of vigorous exercise can lower the risk of diabetes.
 I recommend aiming for 30 minutes of moderate-to-vigorous activity per day.
 Simply walking is a great and accessible activity that goes a long way in creating lasting health.

 Lose those extra pounds

 Excess weight is a significant risk factor in developing type 2 diabetes, as the more fatty tissue you have, the more resistant your cells become to insulin.
 Even reducing weight by as little as 7% has been shown to reduce diabetes risk by 65%.
 Incorporating diet and exercise changes should support most people in this effort, but hormonal factors could be at play if diet and exercise prove ineffective.
-Speak with your health care professional if you suspect this may be the case for you.
+Speak with your health care practitioner if you suspect this may be the case for you.